Insight14/CoDriver/README.md

 Long road trips often cause significant fatigue for drivers, making it unsafe for them and other drivers.
 That’s where CoDriver steps in!
 It's a mobile app with a conversational AI assistant that feels like having a co-pilot in your passenger seat.
 Designed to keep you safe, focused, and engaged, CoDriver monitors your behavior and provides real-time feedback to keep you focused while on the road.
 It also keeps you entertained with engaging conversations and helpful information about your route, making every drive more enjoyable.

+## Finished Product
+  This was a team project with my teammates names, including mine, listed at the bottom.
+The original repository can be accessed with the link below.
+  Please switch the branch to Version4Demo to access and run the final product using the git commands provided at the end of this README.

+  <a href="https://github.com/acm-projects/CoDriver/tree/main">Final Product</a>

 ## MVP 💡

 - User account creation with authentication